 Having caught the tendency of a temporary “lack of land” of other Arab states who boiled over by revolutions and other Arab states, the Prime Minister of Turkey, Mr. Erdogan, decided that this moment can and should be used until someone made it forward.
 Against the background of manifestations of radicalism in Egypt, Tunisia and Palestine, Erdogan decided to call on the Muslim countries of the region to mutually beneficial cooperation.
 More precisely, the Turkish Prime Minister read his state for the role of the new leader of the Muslim world.
 Before the “Arab Spring”, Egypt was considered to be such a leader.
 Recep Erdogan has already managed to make a number of meetings with representatives of the listed states and to offer them a new formula of cooperation, in which Turkey will take a managerial position.
 In other words, Turkey wants to create an alternative to the military Alliance on the territory of the Muslim states of the Middle East and North Africa.

-Such efforts by Turkey are taking place against the background of growing confrontation with Israel.
-The once friendly countries finally spoiled the mutual partnership after the famous “World Flotilla”, which was heading from Turkey to the Gaza Strip blocked by Israel.
-Then, at the hands of Israeli special forces, nine Turkish citizens were killed, and the cabinet of ministers did not express a shadow of regret for what had happened.
-Turkey began to boil, expelled the ambassador of Israel, followed its example in a number of other Islamic countries.
-The situation is even more heated due to the fact that Turkey is literally putting pressure on the UN in order to recognize the Palestinian Authority as an independent state.
+Such efforts by Turkey are taking place against the backdrop of growing confrontation with Israel.
+Once friendly countries finally ruined mutual partnerships after the famous "Flotillas peace ”, heading from Turkey to the Gaza Strip blocked by Israel.
+Then, nine Turkish citizens died at the hands of Israeli special forces, and the cabinet did not express a shadow of regret over what happened.
+Turkey began to boil, expelled the ambassador of Israel, her example was followed in several other Islamic countries.
+The situation is even more tense due to the fact that Turkey literally puts pressure on the UN with the goal of recognizing the Palestinian Authority as an independent state.

 In this situation, perhaps the hardest of all is the United States.
 Secretary of State Mrs. Clinton, commenting on the conflict between Israel and Turkey, looks rather confused and hardly selects diplomatic terms, of which it is completely incomprehensible on whose side she personally and the United States as a whole.
 This is not surprising, because the United States for all obligations must support Turkey, because it is a member of NATO.
 And what about Israel, which is the only state among the parties to the conflict that has nuclear weapons.
 Moreover, Israel has always been considered the stronghold of the United States in the region.
 It turns out that the United States can not support anyone in this confrontation.
 In this regard, the Americans are somehow ingratiating that they do not seem at all, asking the UN to postpone the decision on the question of the independence of Palestine.